fprime-community/fprime-workshop-led-blinker-/docs/led-blinker.md

+---
+permalink: /
+---

-# F´ Tutorial for Physical Hardware
+# LED Blinker Tutorial

 This is designed to be an extended introductory F´ tutorial taking the user through the basics of creating components, using events, telemetry, commands, and parameters, and integrating topologies with the goal of running F´ on embedded